Yūkan Club: TV Drama

 On November 21, 2007, Sony Music Entertainment released a single for the theme song of the drama.
 The lyrics were written by Kyosuke Himuro.
 On November 28, 2007, wint released a soundtrack CD for Yūkan Club.
 The songs are sung by Jin Akanishi and are composed by Kyosuke Himuro.

 Yūkan Club won four of the five awards at the 2007 Nikkan Sports Drama Grand Prix.
 Jin Akanishi was awarded best actor; Junnosuke Taguchi was awarded best supporting actor; Yu Kashii was awarded best supporting actress and Yūkan Club was awarded best drama of 2007.

+Reception

+More than 27 million copies were sold of the manga volumes, making the series one of the best-selling manga series.